tidues/GeneralMap/README.md

 # What is Generalized Map Function (generalmap)
 This is a generalized map function in python, which can lift basic function over various data structures and user defined objects.
-It implements the idea borrowed from functional programming language, that is to define a simple function first to tackle a small piece of problem, then reuse this function to apply to complicated data structures.
-This process is called lifting.
+It implements the idea borrowed from functional programming language, that is to define a simple function first to tackle a small piece of problem, then reuse this function to apply to complicated data structures (sometimes called function lifting).

 An simple example, given `lst=[1, 2, 3]` and function `f = lambda x: x+1`, this functin only focuses on solving the problem for one element in the list, but `map(f, lst)` will apply `f` to a list, which is a more complicated structure.
 In a nutshell, the map function let you focus on the atom part or essential part of the problem, then reuse the function in a very smart and cheap way.

 However, the default map function provided by python is very restrictive:
 * it can only apply to iteratable
-* it can only cross one level of the structure
+* it can cross only **one level** of the structure
 * it is not easy to apply to user defined objects

 and these are what generalmap package can do.